 The EAS shall register for BEST service by sending the Session Registration message to the HSE.
 This results in a secure connection to be setup between the HSE and the EAS.

-The BEST Session Registration message shall include the Enterprise server Id (EAS Id).
+The EAS Session Registration message shall include the Enterprise server Id (EAS Id).
 The HSE sets up a session context for the EAS.

 X.4.2 Key Request

-At the end of the Key agreement procedure, described in clause X.3.2, HSE forwards the required intermediate key to the EAS in the Session Request message.
-When BEST is used for Key agreement only, the required intermediate key is specifically derived for the enterprise as defined by key definition rules in clause A.y.1.3.
-The EAS responds with the Session Response message.
+During the Key agreement procedure, described in clause X.3.2, HSE may forward the intermediate key to the EAS in the EAS Session Request message.
+When BEST is used for Key agreement only, the HSE shall forward an intermediate key that is specifically derived for the enterprise as defined by key definition rules in clause A.y.1.3.
+When BEST UE-to-EAS user plane services are used, the HSE shall forward the intermediate key as derived in clause A.y.1.1.
+The EAS shall respond with the EAS Session Start message.
+In the case of BEST UE-to-EAS user plane services this EAS Session Start message may include a key identifier for the Enterprise Key to be used.

-The EAS shall also be able to independently obtain the intermediate key from the HSE by sending Session Request message.
-This message shall include key identifier necessary for HSE to obtain the corresponding Intermediate Key (KInt_E2E).
-The HSE shall forward the required intermediate key to the EAS in the Session Response message.
-When BEST is used for Key agreement only, the required intermediate key is specifically derived for the enterprise as defined by key definition rules in clause A.y.1.3

 X.4.3 Key Management

-The renegotiation of the intermediate key between the HSE and EAS is FFS.
+The EAS initiated renegotiation of intermediate keys is FFS.

 X.5 BEST Data Service